People are different; leaders are different. This reality should be reflected in a healthy development process in two ways....

 But, how do we get there?

-Today, the idea of “church-sponsored theological instruction” is becoming increasingly popular.1 While this represents a major improvement over the traditional practices of disconnected biblical teaching in remote academic institutions,2 yet it is still not the New Testament paradigm.
+Today, the idea of “church-based theological education” is becoming increasingly popular.1 While this represents a major improvement over the traditional practices of disconnected biblical teaching in remote academic institutions,2 yet it is still not the New Testament paradigm.
 The New Testament pattern is more along the lines of “church-integrated leader development.”
 Here are two key contrasts:

-First, true leader development is not only a class lecture or a small group session that is “sponsored by the church” and that occurs in a room in the church building on Tuesday nights or all-day Saturday.
+First, true leader development is not only a class lecture or a small group session that is “church based” and that occurs in a room in the church building on Tuesday nights or all-day Saturday.
 Leader development needs to be integrated into the life of the church – truly owned by the church, occurring across the life of the church, all week long.

 This is a difference of process.
 If our purpose was merely to get the right information into the heads of our emerging leaders, then lectures followed by papers and small group sessions to discuss the information (with degrees at the end to prove the information was mastered) would be sufficient.
 But if our goal is the building of the whole person, then a much more complex process is necessary – we need a transformational collage of spiritual, relational and experiential as well as instructional dynamics.